wp-plugins/flyzoo/readme.txt

 Flyzoo Chat provides all you need to reach, connect and engage your audience.

-Add a feature-rich, cloud-based chat to your website in a few minutes...
+Add a feature-rich, cloud-based chat to your website in 5 minutes...
 Perfectly integrated with the most popular membership plugins.

+You can choose between 3 chat layouts and embed group chats into your layout!

 Start your 14-day free trial now!
 Need more time to get started?
 Open a support ticket and we'll extend your chat trial.